Course Selection for 2023-2024 School Year

 - You must select several electives and prioritize them and select several PE options and prioritize those.
-We cannot promise students will receive their first choice.
+We cannot promise students will receive their first choice for PE.

 - Order of classes is assigned by computer.
 You will not see class order prior to Fall 2023.
 You will not be able to change class order or teachers assigned.
 This includes lunches, study halls, and PE.